Skip to main content

 Why are septic installations so expensive in Marble Falls?

 Granite and limestone bedrock sits 6-24 inches below the surface on most properties, requiring engineered alternatives that cost $15,000-$30,000.
-According to the Texas Water Development Board (Report 360), Burnet County sits on Precambrian granite with thin residual soil, often less than 2-3 feet deep.
-A conventional system that costs $6,000-$8,000 in the Blackland Prairie runs three to four times that here.
+A conventional system that costs $6,000-$8,000 in the Blackland Prairie runs three to four times that in the Highland Lakes.

 Do I need a permit for septic work in Burnet County?

 Yes.
-Burnet County requires permits for septic installations, alterations, and repairs under TCEQ's Chapter 285 rules.
+Burnet County requires OSSF permits for installations, alterations, and repairs.
 Standard permits cost $250, aerobic permits $400.
 Emergency repairs can start without a permit but must be reported within 72 hours.
 Pumping doesn't require one.

 How does living near a lake affect my septic system?

 Lake-adjacent properties face higher water tables and greater environmental risk from system failures.
-Saturated soil reduces drain field performance, and fractured limestone can carry contamination to surface water quickly.
-The EPA notes that more than 10% of septic systems nationwide are non-functional at any given time, making regular maintenance critical near waterways.
+Saturated soil reduces drain field performance, and fractured limestone can carry contamination to surface water.
 Pump every 2-3 years if you're on a lakefront lot.

 What septic system works best on Marble Falls rocky terrain?

 Aerobic treatment units with drip irrigation are the most common choice for properties with shallow bedrock.
-Drip systems distribute treated wastewater through subsurface lines that work with minimal soil depth.
+Drip systems work with minimal soil depth.
 Mound systems handle very shallow rock but cost more.
 Your site evaluation and percolation test determine which option fits.

 Ready to find a Marble Falls septic professional?
 Get free quotes from licensed Burnet County providers

-Last updated: February 9, 2026 Pricing based on Marble Falls/Burnet County provider surveys and market data Sources: Burnet County Development Services, TCEQ (30 TAC Chapter 285), Texas A&M AgriLife Extension, Texas Water Development Board (Report 360), U.S. EPA, U.S. Census Bureau
+Last updated: February 2026 Pricing based on Marble Falls/Burnet County provider surveys and market data Sources: Burnet County Development Services, TCEQ, Texas A&M AgriLife Extension, U.S. Census Bureau

 Get Free Septic Quotes in Marble Falls